abidalfrz/final-project-pemrograman-berorientasi-objek/README.md

 - **MySQL**: The database management system used to store user and expense data.
 - **HTML/CSS/JavaScript**: For front-end development and user interface design.

+---

 ## Features

-- Authentication system for user login, register, and logout
+- **Authentication system for user login, register, and logout**: Provide secure access to the application.
-- CRUD operations for expenses
-- Search, sort, and filter expenses
-- Real time notification
+- **CRUD operations for expenses**: Enable users to create, read, update, and delete their expense records.
+- **Search, sort, and filter expenses**: Enable users to easily find and organize their expenses records.
+For searching, users can find their expense records based on keywords in the title.
+Sorting, users can sort their expense records by date or amount.
+Filtering, users can filter their expense records based on expense categories.
+- **Real time notification**: Notify users of successful operations or errors.
-- Expense statistics and analytics
+- **Expense statistics and analytics**: Provide insights into spending habits through charts.
-- Exporting and reporting expenses
+- **Exporting and reporting expenses**: Enable users to export their expense data in PDF format.
-- Dark/light mode toggle
+- **Dark/light mode toggle**: Enhance user experience with theme options.

 ---